-DIY dog paw balm (paw wax) recipe, instructions, and tips for customising your homemade dog paw balm firmness and texture to suit your pet.
-Use the ratios to make a mini batch or prep a bigger batch and share it with your furfriends.
+Need a little paw TLC?
+Paw balm can be useful for protection or for soothing dry or sore paws.
+Here’s our DIY dog paw balm (paw wax) recipe, instructions, and tips for customising your homemade dog paw balm firmness and texture to suit your pet.
+You can use the recipe ratios to make a mini batch or prep a bigger batch to share with your furfriends.
 S-paw day, anyone?

 Using Paw Balms and Waxes

 Safety first, furfriends!
-All the ingredients I use are food grade for the occasional post-application lick safety, but paw balms (bought or made) are not intended to be eaten in quantity.
+All the ingredients I use when making my balms are food grade.
+They’re safe for the occasional post-application lick safety, but paw balms, waxes, and creams (bought or made) are not intended to be eaten in quantity.

 Homemade Dog Paw Balm (Paw Wax) Recipe and Instructions